grafana/explore-traces/docs/sources/access/index.md

 To use Explore Traces with self-managed Grafana open source or Grafana Enterprise, you need:

-- Your own Grafana instance running 11.2 or newer
+- Your own Grafana instance running 11.2 or later
 - Tempo 2.6 or newer
 - A configured [Tempo data source](https://grafana.com/docs/grafana/latest/datasources/tempo/configure-tempo-data-source/) receiving tracing data